akemin-dayo/AppSync/README.md

 ## What is AppSync Unified?

-AppSync Unified is a tweak that allows users to freely install ad-hoc signed, fakesigned, or unsigned IPA app packages on their iOS devices that iOS would otherwise consider invalid.
+AppSync Unified is a tweak that allows users to freely install ad-hoc signed, fakesigned, unsigned, or expired IPA app packages on their iOS devices that iOS would otherwise consider invalid.

 Some popular use cases include: